Top 10 computer mouse tips everyone should know

 Customize your mouse

-Finally, if you have a mouse with more than two buttons, installing the included mouse software will allow you to customize the mouse even more.
+Finally, if you have a mouse with more than two buttons, installing the included mouse software allows you to customize the mouse even more.
 For example, if you don't use the side buttons to move back and forth in a web page change it to something you do more often, such as switching between open windows or opening the calculator.